 Share this article on:

-Written by HotelMinder
+Written by Benjamin Verot

-HotelMinder brings value to hoteliers through a Knowledge Hub, a Technology Marketplace and one-to-one hotel management consulting services.
+HotelMinder brings value to independent hoteliers through a Knowledge Hub,

-With our 50+ years of combined expertise, HotelMinder’s services provide hoteliers with actionable solutions to critical business challenges, while establishing a relationship based on trust, engagement and mutual benefit.
-We help hotels meet and exceed their business goals through an in-depth analysis of consumer insights, business requirements and opportunities.
+and one-to-one hotel management consulting services.
+Since 2013, we provide actionable solutions to critical business challenges, while establishing a relationship based on trust, engagement and mutual benefit.
+We help hotels meet their goals through better operations, smarter software decisions, and clear, actionable advice.

 Your trust is our top priority.